Aguardiente

-Aguardiente (/es/; lit. 'ardent water'), known in Portuguese as aguardente (/pt-EU/ or /pt-BR/), is a type of distilled alcoholic spirit that contains between 29% and 60% alcohol by volume (ABV).
-It is a somewhat generic term that can refer to liquors made from various foods.
+Aguardiente (/es/; lit. 'ardent water'; aguardente, /pt-EU/ /pt-BR/) is a type of distilled alcoholic spirit that contains between 29% and 60% alcohol by volume (ABV).
+It is a somewhat generic term that can refer to liquors made from various plants.
 It originates from and is typically consumed on the Iberian Peninsula and in Ibero-America.

 Etymology

-The word is a compound of the Iberian languages' words for "water" (agua in Castilian; aigua in Catalan; água in Portuguese; auga in Galician) and "burning"/"fiery" (ardiente in Castilian; ardent in Catalan; ardente in Portuguese and Galician).
+The word is a compound of the Iberian languages' words for 'water' (agua in Castilian, i.e. Spanish; aigua in Catalan; água in Portuguese; auga in Galician) and 'burning'/'fiery' (ardiente in Castilian; ardent in Catalan; ardente in Portuguese and Galician).
 A comparable word in English is "firewater", though the English term is colloquial or humorous, whereas aguardiente is stylistically neutral in Spanish.

 Definition

 Aguardientes are strong alcoholic beverages obtained by fermentation then distillation of sugared or sweet musts, vegetable macerations, or mixtures of the two.
 This is the most generic level; by this definition, aguardientes may be made from many different sources.
 Fruit-based aguardientes include those made from oranges, grapes, bananas, or medronho ("cane apple").
 Grain-based ones may be made from millet, barley, or rice and tuber-based aguardientes from beet, manioc, or potato, and finally what are classed as "true" aguardientes from sugarcane and other sweet canes, including some species of bamboo.

 Cane aguardiente and cachaça are similar but distinct products.
 Brazil defined cane aguardiente as an alcoholic beverage of between 38% and 54% ABV, obtained by simple fermentation and distillation of sugarcane that has already been used in sugar production and has a distinct flavor similar to rum.
 Cachaça, on the other hand, is an alcoholic beverage of between 38% and 48% ABV, obtained by fermenting and distilling sugarcane juice, and may have added sugar up to 6 g/L.